Getting A Bridging Loan With Bad Credit

 Alternatives to consider

 Bridging loans aren’t the only way to access fast funding.
-You can get a personal loan or borrow from friends/family, for instance.
+You can get a personal loan or borrow from friends/family.
+Asset finance (borrowing secured on high value equipment) or a secure business loan may be appropriate if you are a business owner.
 If you have more time, you could look into buy to let mortgages for rental properties, or commercial mortgages for business premises.